-Let's get ready for Stop 3 and our next test-- we are already in the right spot.
+Let's get ready for Stop 3 and our next test-- we are almost at the right spot.

-Stop 3 is located in the middle area of the colonnade along the long side of the building.
-Any middle area is fine-choose one that does not already have another team working in it.
+Stop 3 is in the middle of the colonnade on the long side of the building.
+Any set of columns in this middle area is fine-choose one that does not already have another team working in it.

-The Doric columns of the Parthenon lean slightly inward.
+Chaperones: The Doric columns of the Parthenon lean slightly inward.
 We're going to test this to see how they tilt toward the walls of the building.